 Goldwyn School's Social and Emotional Behaviour Support Policy is comprised of a set of shared values, key principles and support systems, student and staff expectations and rules reinforced by rewards and sanctions.
-Students, parents and carers are asked to agree to the policy prior to the student joining the school.
-The "Goldwyn Charter" (Appendix 1) and current government legislation underpin the Social and Emotional Behaviour Support Policy of the school.
+Students, parents and carers are asked to sign a Home School agreement which outlines the principles of the policy before joining the school.
+The "Goldwyn Charter" 2 (Appendix 1) and current government legislation underpin the Policy for Supporting the Behaviour of students with SEMH Needs.